E. E. Smith High School: History

 Ezekiel Ezra Smith High School has been home of the Mighty Golden Bulls since 1927.

-The school has been in four different locations: Orange Street, Campbell Avenue, Washington Drive, and Seabrook Rd (Present Location).
+The school has been in four locations: Orange Street, Campbell Avenue, Washington Drive, and Seabrook Rd (Present Location).
 From 1927 to 1929, the Orange Street School served as the high school.
 The school was moved to the building on Campbell Avenue in September 1929.
 At that time, the school was known as the Southside High School.
 This building was used until 1932.
 In September 1932, the school was rehoused in the building on Orange Street, remaining there until January 1940.
 A new modern edifice was built on Washington Drive in 1941.
 This building served students until June 1954.

 In 1954, the current physical facility was erected and made ready for occupancy on September 6, 1954.
 This building with its beautiful and functional architecture occupies a site of twenty-eight acres.
-In 1932, the Fayetteville Grade School Trustees held a special meeting and voted unanimously to name the school in honor of the distinguished educator, clergyman and U.S. Ambassador, Ezekiel Ezra Smith, a man who left a legacy of unusually fine and constructive work.
+In 1932, the Fayetteville Grade School Trustees held a special meeting and voted unanimously to name the school in honor of the distinguished educator, clergyman and U.S. Ambassador, Ezekiel Ezra Smith (1852–1933), a man who left a legacy of unusually fine and constructive work.
 Hereafter, the school was officially designated E. E. Smith High School, trusting that the standards of the school would always be kept worthy of the name which was bestowed upon it.

 To date the school has had eleven principals: Benjamin Lay, W.C.
-Donnell, A. J. Blackburn, E. E. Miller, W. T. Brown, John R. Griffin, Jr., Lonnie McAllister, Rene' Corders, Clinton Robinson, Melody Chalmers, Donell Underdue and the current principal Larry Parker.
+Donnell, A. J. Blackburn, E. E. Miller, W. T. Brown, John R. Griffin Jr., Lonnie McAllister, Rene' Corders, Clinton Robinson, Melody Chalmers, Donell Underdue and the current principal Larry Parker.

 Today, the school plant consists of approximately 50 classrooms, housing foreign languages, science and computer labs, offices, a guidance suite, library, auditorium, music rooms, 2 gymnasiums, cafeteria, music building and a physical education building.

 The D.T.
 Carter Athletic Field which seats approximately 5,000 persons, has a quarter mile track, and facilities for other field events.
 There are also six tennis courts.